mapbox/mapbox-gl-js/CONTRIBUTING.md

 ## Changelog Conventions

+`CHANGELOG.md` is a file containing a formatted, lightly editorialized history of changes in the project.
+Pull requests are the unit of change and are normally categorized and summarized when reviewed.
+The changelog is maintained by combining automated content search and formatting with a final human edit.

 What warrants a changelog entry?

 - Any change that affects the public API, visual appearance or user security *must* have a changelog entry
 - Any performance improvement or bugfix *should* have a changelog entry
-- Any contribution from a community member *may* have a changelog entry, no matter how small
+- Any contribution from a community member *may* have a changelog entry, no matter how small (accompanied by a hat-tip in the final changelog: `(h/t [<user>](https://github.com/<user>))`)
 - Any documentation related changes *should not* have a changelog entry
 - Any regression change introduced and fixed within the same release *should not* have a changelog entry
 - Any internal refactoring, technical debt reduction, render test, unit test or benchmark related change *should not* have a changelog entry

 How to add your changelog?
+Changelog entries are written inside the `<changelog></changelog>` tag in the PR template.
+A changelog entry should:

-- Any changelog entry should be descriptive and concise; it should explain the change to a reader without context
+- be descriptive and concise; it should explain the change to a reader without context
-- Any changelog entry should be added to the pull request in the following format: `<changelog>Changelog description</changelog>`
+- describe the surface bug and not the underlying problem.
+This might require some research.
-- Any change that does not require a changelog should be labelled `skip changelog`
+- be labeled `skip changelog` if the PR has no impact on end users and does not require a changelog entry
+- be labeled `breaking change` if the PR is a breaking change
+- reference a PR and optionally an issue.

 ## Documentation Conventions